mbalimade-it/fcc-html-workshops/05_hotel_feedback_form/README.md

 I built this project to learn different input types.
 It's a simple form that collects user info by using different inputs and attributes.

-# Objective

-This workshop was to help me learn and enforce html forms and input types.

-# Notes

-- I learned to group different form sections using `fieldset` element.
-- I used different input types
+This was my first form created, a bit challenging with labels and inputs, but with much practice I will get the hang of it.

-- I learned to give appropriate attributes to `label`, `form`, and `input` elements.
-- I learned the `select` element.
+I learned to group different form sections using the `fieldset` element.
+I got to practice using different input types, then I gave appropriate attributes to `label`, `form`, and `input` elements.
+I also learned the `select` element, which was a bit more fun.

 # Screenshot